Back to Living Real Change

 Fashion shoes may look attractive, but they aren’t doing your body any favors.
 Dr. Curry says the worst types of shoes for your feet include:

 • High heels.
 Three- to four-inch heels change the alignment of your body, which puts extra stress on your legs, hips and back.
 Wearing high heels regularly causes the Achilles tendon to tighten and shorten, which can actually make it painful to wear flat shoes.
-High heels also create more pressure on the ball of your foot, which causes the foot’s natural padding to thin and provide less cushion where you need it most.
+High heels also create more pressure on the ball of your foot, which causes the foot’s natural padding to thin and provides less cushion where you need it most.
 All of this extra pressure can also lead to calluses.

-• Pointed-toe shoes, particularly high heels, that scrunch your toes together.
+• Pointed-toe shoes, particularly high heels that scrunch your toes together.
 These can aggravate an existing bunion, which is a hard lump on the joint of your big toe.
 The awkward positioning of your toes can also cause them to contract and eventually curl under permanently, a condition known as hammertoe.
 Hammertoe requires medical intervention to correct.

 The best shoes for your feet